Dorot Foundation

 • Address root causes of racial and social inequities through long-term systems change work

-• Challenge structural barriers through advocacy, organizing, coalition building, movement building, policy engagement, narrative change, field building, and direct services connected to systemic change
+• Challenge structural barriers through advocacy, organising, coalition building, movement building, policy engagement, narrative change, field building, and direct services connected to systemic change

-• Center the people and communities most affected by structural inequities, including systemic racism
+• Centre the people and communities most affected by structural inequities, including systemic racism

-• Use integrated approaches recognizing interconnected social forces
+• Use integrated approaches recognising interconnected social forces

 • Demonstrate commitment to feedback collection and continuous improvement